 b.
 Capital Work in Progress

-Directly and indirectly attributable Expenditure related to and incurred during implementation (net of incidental income) of capital projects to get the assets ready for intended use and for a qualifying asset is included under "Capital Work in Progress (including related inventories)”.
-The same is allocated to the respective items of property, plant and equipment on completion of construction (development of project) / erection of the capital project / property, plant and equipment.
 Capital work in progress is stated at cost, net of accumulated impairment loss, if any.
+Directly attributable expenditure related to and incurred during implementation (net of incidental income) of capital projects to get the assets ready for intended use and other cost related to a qualifying asset is included under "Capital Work in Progress (including related inventories)” including borrowing cost relating to/for qualifying asset if the recognition criteria are met.
+The same is allocated to the respective items of property plant and equipment on completion of construction (development of project)/erection of the capital project/property plant and equipment.

 c.
 Financial Instruments